Transferring to Part-Time Master's Study

 Tuition fees

-If you stretch a year of your degree the tuition fees will generally be charged in proportion to the number of modules studies in each year.
-If you undertake any repeat modules from the first year during the second year of your programme and have not successfully claimed mitigating circumstances, then you can expect to pay again for the repeat modules in the second year as set out in the reassessment fees web page.
+If you undertake any repeat modules from the first year during the second year of the your programme and have not successfully claimed mitigating circumstances, then you can expect to pay again for the repeat modules in the second year as set out in the Student Handbook.

 If you need help to understand how transferring to part-time might affect your finances or if your situation is more complicated we suggest you speak to an adviser.